Taken for Granted

 We value and protect our own right to moral agency.
 Being able to make up our own mind about things is more important to us than almost anything.
 But if I am willing to defend my right to choose, I must also be willing to defend my neighbor’s right to choose as well.
 What’s good for the goose and all that.
 When we serve others through ministering to their needs we must become as patient as God.
 We cannot expect that just because we see the rightness of something that someone else must immediately accept it and run with it as we preach it.
 We may have taken a long time arriving to this point of obedience to God’s laws, and by rights those whom we serve have to be given whatever time and process they require to arrive at the same decision, or even a different decision.
 It is, after all, their choice.
 But no matter what our neighbor’s choice in life, our love should be as unwavering and as constant for them as God’s love is for us.

-Click on the title of the video to hear a talk by
+Click on the title of the video to hear the talk by